Why foster in Wigan?

 - A range of exclusive benefits and discounts for high street shops, savings schemes and discounted products with the Council’s My Rewards scheme, where you can save up to £1000 per year on practically everything.
 As a foster carer with us you will receive a personal number via post or email, enabling you to register for the benefits

 - Transfer bonus for IFA carers - They will receive a one off lump sum of £500 per household once they’re approved as Wigan Council foster carers.
-See our step-by-step guide for IFA carers interested in transferring to Wigan Council.

 - Training before and after you’ve been approved - Our extensive training programme is renowned across the North West and includes Child Sexual Exploitation (CSE), dealing with challenging behaviours, caring for children with attachment difficulties, Workshop to Raise Awareness of Prevent WRAP (Radicalisation), Celebrating Differences: Newly Arrived, Refugees and those seeking Asylum (NARA) and Practical Attachment Strategy for Carers (PASC)

 - We also have access to over 200 courses and e-learning that you can complete at home, as well as training sessions for birth children.

 For a full list of training opportunities contact Karen Goodwill on 01942 487238.

 - Comprehensive support including a duty worker throughout the day, round the clock advice, out of hours advice line run by The View - see further details, support groups and mentoring to link up with other carers, respite for carer or young people during difficult periods and support worker visits outside the 9-5 core hours.
 If you would like to speak to the fostering team about the out of hours support you can call 01942 487202 or contact The View directly on 01942 257479

 - Childcare to help you attend training, reviews or medical appointments if existing arrangements fall through